chrisov/CPP_Modules/README.md

 <br>

-## ex01: Zombie Horde Simulation
+## ex01: Moar brainz!

 This exercise implements a zombie horde simulation.
-It demonstrates the ability of creating multiple zombie objects, as defined in [Single Zombie](#ex00-single-zombie-creation) exercise, dynamically.
+It demonstrates the ability of creating multiple zombie objects, as defined in [BraiiiiiiinnnzzzZ](#ex00-single-zombie-creation) exercise, dynamically.

 <div align="right">
   <a href="#top">⬆️ Return to top</a>